What is a superseat?

 Margin: +1.5 pts

-Competitiveness: Toss-up
+Race: Toss-up

-Media Cost: Very Low
+Media cost: Very low

 Candidate: Favorable